solid-dimakoniaiev/flank-dashboard/metrics/web/README.md

-# Metrics Web Application :tada:
+# Metrics Web Application :tada: :testy:

 The Flutter web application that displays project metrics on easy to navigate Dashboard.